-This document is a helpful checklist for registered FEI horses travelling to Europe after 1 January 2021.
+This document is a helpful checklist for registered FEI horses making their first trip to Europe after 1 January 2021.
 Registered horses are those with a purple FEI cover on their passport.
 General guidance on the process is on the GOV.UK website.
-We recommend printing out a copy of this document each time you travel, and keeping a copy in your tack room or yard office so that you can track the progress of your pre-travel preparations.
+We recommend printing out a copy of this document each time you travel, and keeping a copy in your tack room or yard office so that you can track the progress of your pretravel preparations.